Question: Where can't I carry my handgun in Texas?

 - Incapable of exercising sound judgment

-Question: What is the "castle doctrine" in Texas?
+Question: What is the castle doctrine?

 Essentially, the law says that your home, automobile (self-propelled vehicle), your place of business or employment is your castle.
 In those locations, you can legally carry a firearm if: